-- linux heap exploitation challenge with glibc 2.30
+- Linux heap exploitation with arbitary free vulnerability

 Writeup from InCTFi 2019 bartender

 tl;dr 2 element overflow in Array when jit compiled

 ArrayBufferand proceed to convert this to arbitrary read-write and execute shellcode.

 This post will describe how I exploited CVE-2019-14378, which is a pointer miscalculation in network backend of QEMU.
 The bug is triggered when large IPv4 fragmented packets are reassembled for processing.
 It was found by code auditing.

 Out of bounds write in trustlet ‘1’, allows us to write random bytes at an address of